Sigmmma/c20/src/content/h1/tags/shader/shader_model/readme.md

 * **Blue:** Masks [cube map specular reflections](#tag-field-reflection-cube-map).
 Pure blue is highest specularity, while black is none.
 * **Alpha:** Masks colour change, such as for armour ranks/teams.
 Colour sources include the [actor_variant][actor_variant#change-colors], [multiplayer colours][hard-coded-data#multiplayer-armor-colors], and [object][object#tag-field-change-colors].

 It is a common misconception that multipurpose maps need to be purple due to some stock tags having an identical red and blue channel.
-However, it is not necessary to have any red channel information if you do not require detail map masking or [another channel](#tag-field-detail-mask) can serve as the detail map.
+However, it is not necessary to have any red channel information if you do not require detail map masking or [another channel](#tag-field-detail-mask) can serve as the detail map mask.

 ## Xbox
 Channel order is different on the classic Xbox version of the game.
 Guerilla correctly describes multipurpose maps extracted from Xbox maps: